BYUI-Information-Technology/BSC-Email-Agent/README.md

 On the other hand, companies that doubled down on legacy architectures and took a conservative approach to AI—like TeamDynamix with their iPaaS offering—are experiencing the consequences.
 By hesitating to embrace generative AI, they’ve missed key windows for innovation and are now finding it increasingly difficult to deliver solutions that meet the evolving expectations of their customers.
 Legacy systems like iPaaS simply weren’t built with the flexibility or extensibility needed for seamless AI integration, which creates substantial roadblocks for developing modern, automated workflows.

 Among the new generation of platforms, n8n particularly stands out.
 Their deep integration with cutting-edge AI frameworks—specifically, LangChain—enables both advanced automation capabilities and rapid iteration as the AI landscape evolves.
 This foundational bet on robust, open, and extensible AI technologies is what sets n8n and similar platforms on a clear path toward sustained relevance and success, while legacy solutions risk being left behind.

-## Strategic Recommendation

-Instead of being built with TDX iPaaS (from the original proposal), we recommend building the BSC Agent on the n8n platform and the procurement of an enterprise n8n license, enabling university-wide implementation of intelligent automation that supports our mission to serve more students affordably while maintaining high-quality education and spiritual development opportunities.
+Therefore, we recommend building the BSC Agent in n8n instead of being built with TDX iPaaS (from the original proposal) and the procurement of an enterprise n8n license, enabling university-wide implementation of intelligent automation that supports our mission to serve more students affordably while maintaining high-quality education and spiritual development opportunities.

 ## Operational Impact and Business Case

-### Documented Service Transformation

-The pilot addresses critical challenges in university support services, particularly low email satisfaction scores caused by delayed responses and inconsistent information delivery.
+The pilot aims to addresses critical challenges in university support services, particularly low email satisfaction scores caused by delayed responses and inconsistent information delivery.
 Current reliance on 25 part-time positions creates recruitment costs, training overhead, scheduling complexities, and variable service quality during peak periods.

 Automated handling of standard financial aid, registration, and housing inquiries ensures consistent, accurate responses without wait times.
 Intelligent triage routes complex cases to appropriate human specialists while processing the majority of routine requests automatically, focusing valuable staff time on high-value tasks requiring human judgment and empathy.

 ### Measurable Cost Optimization

-**Staffing Efficiency:** 60-70% automation of digital channel volume enables significant reduction in part-time positions, delivering savings through:
+**Staffing Efficiency:** the automation of digital channel volume enables significant reduction in part-time positions, delivering savings through:
 - Reduced recruitment and training costs
-- Simplified scheduling and management overhead
 - Improved service consistency during peak demand periods
 - Enhanced staff focus on complex, high-value interactions